hamvocke/root-loops/README.md

 ### (Re-)Generating Terminal Snippets

-To demonstrate what the root loops color scheme looks like in action, we provide a couple of sample terminal outputs in the `snippets/` directory.
-The `generate-ansi-snippets.js` script in the `snippets/` directory makes sure to generate a bunch of ANSI-colored terminal output, via different means:
+To demonstrate what the root loops color scheme looks like in action we provide a couple of sample terminal outputs in the `snippets/` directory.
+The `generate-ansi-snippets.js` script in the `snippets/` directory generates a bunch of ANSI-colored terminal output:

 1. by runnig `bat` against the provided sample code files (e.g. `python.py`, `elixir.ex` or `typescript.ts`)
 2. by running `screenfetch` on the host OS